Guest post by Jos Hagelaars. Dutch version is here.

 All three experts agree that greenhouse gases played a major role in the long-term decline of the Arctic sea ice in recent decades, although they find it difficult to put a precise number on it.

-Keep in mind that their estimates are dividing between human and natural factors, together making 100%.
-In the discussion greenhouse gases are alluded to as the human influence, but of course (e.g. cooling by aerosols), so a breakdown in greenhouse gases on one hand and natural variability on the other hand is not useful.
-It is likely that with greenhouse gases the net human influence is meant, since it is implicitly assumed that the total should be 100%.
+In the discussion greenhouse gases are alluded to as the human influence, but there are more anthropogenic influences (e.g. cooling by aerosols), so a breakdown in greenhouse gases on the one hand and natural variability on the other hand wouldn’t make a lot of sense, as it doesn’t add up to 100%.
+It is thus likely that with greenhouse gases the net human influence is meant, since it is implicitly assumed that the total should be 100%. [updated Oct 2014]

 A range of 50-70% with an uncertainty of 20% is probably a reasonable average of what the three experts think the human contribution to Arctic sea ice melt is, see the quotes below.